Mastering Risk Control – notepad and laptop

 Communication is vital in managing risk.
 Building trust and frequent communication on the status of risks and risk management activities, along with clear documentation of the risk management plan and role/responsibility of risk owners and stakeholders, are all integral parts of a risk management process.

 It’s also the risk register, which brings all risk information into one repository.
-This enables stakeholders to track where and when risk controls are implemented and give a clear view of the organisation’s risk profile.
+This enables stakeholders to track where and when risk controls are implemented and gives a clear view of the organisation’s risk profile.

 Quantitative Risk Assessment and the Role of Risk Matrices